Aravindhakumar-M/Greenguard/Load Cell/README.md

 `/water_level (for water level data)`

 ## Acknowledgments
 This script demonstrates water level monitoring using a weight sensor and Raspberry Pi GPIO pins in a ROS environment.
 Credit to the creators of ROS and the RPi.GPIO library.
+We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.